TJeffrey237/CS386Project/reports/report12.md

 - Get people to play the game and give feedback

 Richelle
-- Next week I think I should have quite a bit of time to work on the movement.
+- Continue working on movement puzzle.